kieran-mackle/pysagas/README.md

 ## Contributing
-To contribute to `py-adjoint`, please read the instructions below, and stick to the styling of the code.
+To contribute to `pysagas`, please read the instructions below, and stick to the styling of the code.

 1. Create a new Python virtual environment to isolate the package.
 You